Beginning Dakota Language

 74. Dakota Translation: Wowapiska sumpa wakaksa.

 75. English Translation: Thirty fish move about.
+Practice putting multiple descriptors on the subject.

 76. Dakota Translation: Ŝŋawakaŋĥta wikcemna ŝatapi.
 Literal Translation: Horse gray ten (they) play.
 English Translation: Ten gray horses play.